LOADING

 img

+Even now, with the COVID-19 pandemic shutting down wide swaths of the U.S., restaurateurs and their affiliates have had to change how they do everything from ordering to customer service.
 This encompasses everything from agriculture to the dining experience.
-Even now, with the COVID-19 pandemic shutting down wide swaths of the U.S., restaurateurs and their affiliates have had to change the way they do everything from ordering to customer service.
-Machine learning and artificial intelligence help restaurants pinpoint customers and understand their needs, not to mention matching displeased customers with the customer service representative who is most likely to get along with them.
-Most eating out will probably occur online for the foreseeable future, which is sure to encourage innovation when using the power of AI to empower small and large restaurants.
+This contains everything from agriculture to the dining experience.
+Machine learning and artificial intelligence help restaurants pinpoint customers and understand their needs, not to mention matching displeased customers with the customer service representative most likely to get along with them.
+Most eating out will probably occur online for the foreseeable future, encouraging innovation when using AI’s power and large restaurants.

-In agriculture, we already see innovation in how a data robot can monitor fields, track diseases, and take care of pests before they become a major problem.
-Data analytics helps agriculture produce higher yields, maximize soil health, and get more food to more people.
+In agriculture, we already see innovation in how a data robot can monitor fields, track diseases, and care for pests before they become a major problem.
+Data analytics helps agriculture produce higher yields, maximize soil health, and feed more people.

 Transportation

-The most important way this industry will be turned upside down is by introducing self-driving cars en masse into the market.
-This is sure to happen pretty soon, with these cars using machine learning and artificial intelligence to become better drivers than a human ever could.
+Introducing self-driving cars en masse into the market is the most important way this industry will be turned upside down.
+This will happen pretty soon, with these cars using machine learning and artificial intelligence to become better drivers than a human ever could.
 Not only will this change hiring patterns for public transportation, but it may also change how vendors manage delivery, like whether we need truck drivers to drive across the U.S. and how businesses expect their employees to work.
-After all, if your car is driving you to work, you can be on a conference call in the back seat, right?
+After all, if your car is causing you to work, you can be on a conference call in the back seat, right?

-Big data is the key to how the security industry will be changed forever.
-Using SAS visual data mining, data scientists can know plenty about each of us.
+data mining, data scientists can know plenty about each of us.
+With so much raw data about so many citizens, expert data scientists will be able to keep everyone safer.
+With so much raw data about so many citizens, talented data scientists will be able to keep everyone safer.
 Security professionals will be able to predict crimes and malfeasance ahead of time.
 This will change everything about how we keep our workplaces secure.
 It will allow security firms to become either challengers, leaders, or visionaries—but certainly not niche players.
-With so much raw data about so many citizens, expert data scientists will be able to keep everyone safer.

-Artificial intelligence solutions are sure to become the new standard, as startups and established corporations, such as IBM, implement them into their businesses.
-These solutions will allow business leaders to make more profitable decisions and are sure to change our world, perhaps for the better, definitely forever.
+Artificial intelligence solutions will become the new standard as startups and established corporations, such as IBM, implement them into their businesses.
+These solutions will allow business leaders to make more profitable decisions and forever change our world, perhaps for the better.

 Todd R. Brain